uyarhamit/portfolio/README.md

-This web application created by next.js.
+## What this app does

+This web application is my portfolio.
+Show to customer what i did and what my skills.

+## Stacks

+NextJs, Typescript.